zgompert/TimemaColorPatternTimeseries/README.md

 I am conducting comparative alignments of all of our phased (haplotype resolved) *Timema cristinae* genomes.
 This is an ongoing enterprise.
 I am starting with a bunch of pairwise alignments, but also am trying various approaches to align many genomes together.

-I need to fill in additional details, but, a few quick summaries (before I forget things):
+## Genomes

-- The new genomes are in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/edinburgh`
+The new genomes are in `/uufs/chpc.utah.edu/common/home/gompert-group4/data/timema/hic_genomes/edinburgh`

 24_0016 VP Green
 24_0038 VP Melanic